Introduction

 Authentication

-To authenticate, include your API Key in the X-API-Key header of every request.
+Include your API key in the X-API-Key header of every request:

 Workflows